-- 1. The area nominated is a minimum of: - a.
-1 ha if it contains rare or threatened vegetation communities, plants, animals or associated habitats. - b.
-3 ha if it contains common vegetation types. - 2.
+- 1. The area nominated is, as a guide: - a. a minimum of 1 ha if it contains rare or threatened vegetation communities, plants, animals or associated habitats. - b. a minimum of 3 ha if it contains common vegetation types. - c. of any size where it abuts an existing Heritage Agreement or other protected area (such as a reserve under the National Parks and Wildlife Act) or where it has been nominated by a Government department, body or authority, including local or Federal government. - 2.
 Native vegetation covers most of the area proposed for inclusion, or where a portion lacks native vegetation cover, that portion is less than a third of the total area and it will be subject to revegetation. - 3.
 A management plan has been developed to address any significant management issues, such as large weed infestations or areas devoid of native vegetation, when such issues exist. - 4.
 One or more of the following is satisfied: - a.
 Contains threatened vegetation communities, plants or animals or associated habitats. - b.
 Is in good condition with high plant diversity. - c.
 Provides for connectivity within the landscape and for the movement of native animals. - d.
 Occurs in a region that has been extensively cleared. - e.
-Is associated with a wetland environment.
+Is associated with a wetland environment. - f.
+Protecting existing habitat for climate change / refuge.